Adapting Security Warnings to Counter Online Disinformation: Background and Related Work

 \subsection{Disinformation Websites}

-Disinformation campaigns are typically multimodal, exploiting many different social and media channels at once~\cite{wardle2017information}.
-These campaigns use websites as an important tool: to host content for distribution across platforms, facilitate user tracking, and generate ad revenue~\cite{howard2017social,bradshaw2018junk,bengani2019hundreds,burger2019reach,calishain2019junk,kasprak2019hiding}.
-Disinformation websites are frequently designed to conceal their provenance and deceive users into believing that they are legitimate news or opinion outlets.\footnote{ Because this deception involves mimicking the conventions and visual designs of news websites, these outlets are sometimes called fake news (e.g.,~\cite{lazer18science}) or junk news (e.g.,~\cite{bradshaw2018junk,yin2018friendly}). } Our work examined whether warnings can counter this deception and help users distinguish, contextualize, or avoid disinformation websites.
+Disinformation campaigns are often multimodal, exploiting many different social and media channels at once~\cite{wardle2017information}.
+These campaigns use websites as an important tool to host content for distribution across platforms and generate ad revenue~\cite{howard2017social,bradshaw2018junk,bengani2019hundreds,burger2019reach,calishain2019junk,kasprak2019hiding}.
+Disinformation websites are designed to intentionally deceive users into believing that they are legitimate news outlets.\footnote{ These websites are sometimes termed ``fake news'' or ``junk news'' in related work (e.g.,~\cite{lazer18science, bradshaw2018junk,yin2018friendly}). } Our work examines whether warnings can counter this deception and help users contextualize or avoid disinformation websites.